 Typically mammograms and imaging tests aren't recommended until at least age 40.
 But if your doctor determines that you're at a higher risk for being diagnosed with breast cancer you may be advised to have earlier or more frequent screenings.

 Even if you aren't at high risk for developing breast cancer the American Cancer Society states that all women in their 20s and 30s should have a breast exam performed by their doctor at least every three years.
 If you do need to schedule a mammogram you can contact the Reid Breast Center.
 You can also perform monthly self-checks at home to check for these unusual symptoms:

 - A lump in your breast or near the underarm

 - Unexplained changes in your breast's size or shape

 - Swelling, shrinkage, or dimpling

 - Skin that's scaly red, swollen, or pitted

 - Milky discharge

 If you notice any of these signs try not to worry unnecessarily but do let your doctor know right away.
-Most likely they aren’t due to cancer says the National Breast Cancer Foundation.
-However it’s important for any potential breast cancer symptom to be diagnosed and treated.
-Your health — and peace of mind — depend on it.
+Most likely they aren't due to cancer.
+However it's important for any potential breast cancer symptom to be diagnosed and treated.
+Your health - and peace of mind - depend on it.